Why Are They Called Buffalo Wings If They’re Made from Chicken?

 Buffalo sauce itself, typically some combination of hot sauce, vinegar, butter, Worcestershire sauce, and spices, has been found to deliciously coat things beyond wings, like pizza, meatballs, dips, meatloaf, deviled eggs, and even salad, and has even been made into a soup.
 In Buffalo, New York, where it all began, former Mayor Stan Makowski declared July 29 as National Chicken Wing Day.
 Wing fanatics can find free or super cheap wings throughout the city on this day.

 Of course, any day can be National Chicken Wing Day if you make them at home.
-Here’s our recipe for traditional Buffalo Chicken Wings.
+Try out our sister site, Taste of Home’s, recipe for traditional Buffalo Chicken Wings.
 Or, if you want to save the rare winged buffalo, you can go with these Five-Spice Chicken Wings instead.
 Got food on the mind?
 Here’s how other iconic foods got their names.